This post is part of a sponsored series from Ubisoft.

 Who is this for?

 - Boys.
 This is a boys game.
 If you have boys roughly between the ages of 8 and 15 (yes, I know the box says 10+) that like fighting games and have some interest in dinosaurs, this is the game for you.
 It uses the Wii controller and nunchuk so you can fully engage and work your way up the evolutionary chain.
-And it’s available for the holidays at Toys R Us.

 The box says: “Only the strong will survive in this battle of giants!”
 Apparently, I’m not that strong.
 Maybe you will be!